Swift-AI/NeuralNet/README.md

 ### Minibatch

 For convenience, the `infer` method may also accept a 2D array `[[Float]]` for minibatch inference.
 Each inner array `[Float]` is a single set of inputs for the neural network, and the outer array is a full batch.
-The size of the outer array much equal the `batchSize` defined during initialization.
+The size of the outer array must equal the `batchSize` defined during initialization.

 ```swift
 let inputBatch: [[Float]] = [